 24 thesis credits are required.

-Plan A: Plan A requires 20 major credits, 0 credits outside the major, and 10 thesis credits.
+Plan A: Plan A requires 20 major credits, up to credits outside the major, and 10 thesis credits.
 The final exam is oral.

-Plan B: Plan B requires 30 major credits and 0 credits outside the major.
+Plan B: Plan B requires 30 major credits and up to credits outside the major.
 The final exam is oral.
 A capstone project is required.

 Capstone Project:1-3 project reports as directed by the advisor and the advisory committee.